Georgy Tovstonogov

-Georgy Aleksandrovich Tovstonogov (Гео́ргий Алекса́ндрович Товстоно́гов, – 23 May 1989) was a Russian-Georgian theatre director.
+Georgy Aleksandrovich Tovstonogov (Георгий Александрович Товстоногов; – 23 May 1989) was a Russian-Georgian theatre director.

 He was the leader of the Gorky Bolshoi Drama Theater which was renamed after him in 1992.

 Biography

 Georgy Tovstonogov was born in Tbilisi (now Georgia), or in St. Petersburg on 28 September 1915, to a Russian noble and a Georgian classical singer Tamara Papitashvili.

 In 1938 he graduated from the State Institute of Theatrical Art in Moscow.
 From 1938 to 1946, he worked as a director in the Tbilisi Griboedov Theater, from 1946 to 1949 in the Central Children's Theater in Moscow, from 1950 to 1956 in the Leningrad Leninsky Komsomol Theater, and from 1956 until his death in 1989 in the Bolshoi Academic Gorky Theater.
 He was a professor at the Leningrad State Institute of Theatre, Music and Cinema since 1960.
 In 1957 he became a People's Artist of the USSR.
 He won the Stalin Prize thrice (1950, 1952, 1956), and got two Orders of Lenin and many other Soviet awards.
 In 1972, he produced the book The Profession of the Stage-Director, which is the best example of his directing style, and in which he shares his honest opinions on Lee Strasberg and Konstantin Stanislavsky.
 On 1985 the International Theatre Institute invited Tovstonogov to teach Stanislavski Method for international actors, Juan Furest from Spain and José Antonio Rodríguez from Cuba.
 On May 23, 1989, Tovstonogov died of heart attack in his car returning home after general rehearsal of his new production The Visit by Friedrich Dürrenmatt.